BrobstonCreations/delta-tango/README.md

 This project contains most everything needed to 3D print, assemble, and flash an ESPHome Delta T monitoring tool.
 This measures the temperature difference between HVAC return air and supply air.

-*This monitoring will help ensure you don't freeze your evaporator coil or crack your heater exchanger.*
+*This monitoring will help ensure you don't freeze your evaporator coil or crack your heat exchanger.*

 ![PXL_20220904_192132391~2](https://user-images.githubusercontent.com/4724577/188345113-22dde111-477e-4e54-903d-98896514ac9e.jpg)